-A cervical bulging disc is a condition in which a bulging disc is located in the upper, or neck area of the spine.
+A cervical bulging disc is a condition in which a bulging disc is located in the upper, or neck, area of the spine.
 Most cervical bulging discs are asymptomatic.
-However, if the bulging disc places pressure on a neighboring spinal nerve, symptoms follow.
+However, if the bulging disc places pressure on a neighboring spinal nerve, symptoms result.
 The symptoms will most likely be felt in the neck, shoulders, scapular area, arms, forearms and hands.
-It is important to note that, although a very rare occurrence, a cervical bulging disc can carry with it extra dangers.
-In some rare extreme cases, a bulging cervical disc may compress the spinal cord, leading to paralysis.
+It is important to note that, although a very rare occurrence, a cervical bulging disc can have extra dangers.
+In some rare, extreme cases, a bulging cervical disc can compress the spinal cord, leading to paralysis.
 Therefore, if you believe you have a bulging disc in the neck or anywhere in the spine, you should seek the advice of a physician.

 Cervical disc bulging is primarily caused by aging.
 With aging, it is usual for the discs in our neck and back to weaken and bulge.
 If the bulging disc presses upon nerves in the neck, the following symptoms can develop in the neck, scapular area, shoulders, arms, wrists, hands and chest:

-In certain cases, cervical bulging disc symptoms may last more than two to three months.
-If symptoms become prolonged or severe, surgery may be suggested.
+In certain cases, cervical bulging disc symptoms can last for more than two to three months.
+If symptoms become prolonged or severe, surgery could be suggested.
 If surgery has been recommended for your bulging disc symptoms, we invite you to contact Laser Spine Institute.
-Inquire about our outpatient, minimally invasive procedures that may help you toward recovery.
+Inquire about our outpatient, minimally invasive procedures that can help you find relief from neck pain.